dmltbWM/scripts/README.md

 # Scripts Repository

 Welcome to the dmltbWM/scripts repository!
-This repository contains scripts for reinstalling from Debian systems to the latest stable version (Debian Stable), supporting Btrfs file system, and using systemd for time synchronization and network management.
+This repository contains scripts for reinstalling from Debian systems to the latest stable version (Debian Stable), using systemd for time synchronization and network management.

 #### Features
 - Utilizes systemd-timesyncd for time synchronization